Public Administration, PhD

 - Generally, the target master’s degree level GPA is above 3.20 (on a 4.0 scale).

-- Students are responsible for additional information found on the Doctor of Philosophy in Public Administration website.
+- Students are responsible for additional information found on the PhD in Public Administration website.

 Required Courses Summary

-90 hours of graduate credit hours beyond the baccalaureate degree.
-This includes 12 hours of core courses, 9 hours of research courses, 6 hours each in two areas of specialization (12 hours total), a 1-hour workshop in teaching and professional skills, 20 hours of dissertation coursework, and 36 hours of additional graduate-level coursework.
+92 hours of graduate credit hours beyond the baccalaureate degree.
+This includes 21 hours of core courses, 12 hours of research courses, six hours of specialization courses, two 1-hour workshops on teaching and research skills, 15 hours of dissertation coursework, and 36 hours of additional graduate-level coursework.
 The 36 hours of additional graduate-level coursework may be earned from an accredited institution toward a Master of Public Administration degree or a master’s degree (MA or MS) in a related academic discipline or field.